 Applied to the area below the knee to the foot.

-Lower leg fractures, severe ankle sprains/strains, or fractures.
+Lower leg fractures, severe ankle sprains and strains, or fractures.
 Also used to hold the leg or foot muscles and tendons in place after surgery to allow healing.

 Leg cylinder cast